Quick Answer

 In those cases, email links or internal tools may work better.

-Ryan runs an online electronics resale business and deals mostly with shipped items.
-Photo sharing happens through order portals rather than physical spaces.
+An online electronics resale business dealing mostly with shipped items handles photo sharing through order portals rather than physical spaces.
 QR codes add little value there.

 Using QR codes for long-term photo collections